rls-moe/secl/README.md

             (keys: are added)
             (a merge will never change a datatype, it will only overwrite existing keys if their types match) )
-    )
+        "loadd": !(loadd dir: "conf.d" suffix: "conf") // For when you need to load an entire directory of configs )
 )
 ```